TSS 482 Visa Holders Moving to Australia for Work Need to Think about Other Expenses Besides the Cost of Shipping and Flights.

-You moved to Australia because your husband was on a sponsored work 482 visa, right?
-Did the company paid for you to relocate to Sydney?
+You moved to Australia because your partner was on a sponsored work 482 visa, right?
+Did the company pay for you to relocate to Sydney?
 Flights, shipping, etc?

 Also, what would you recommend expats do for accommodation during the first few weeks before settling down with a place to rent?

 I was also wondering if there is a large American expat community in Sydney?